tulasiram58827/TTS_TFLite/README.md

 # TTS_TFLite
-This repository is a collection of TTS Models in TFLite
+This repository is a collection of text-to-speech (TTS) Models in TensorFlow Lite (TFLite).

 ### TTS Models Available